Paint chip wall art is a great way to use up all those paint sample cards that you might have hanging around your home.

 This is such an easy project.
 The most time consuming part is just cutting out the shapes in the paint chips.
 I used a paper cutter to cut out my square shapes as it gives a more accurate shape than cutting with scissors, but if you are careful you could do it with scissors.

-Once I had all the squares cut out I prepared my picture base.
-I actually just used the white card that came with the picture frame.
-You could also use any piece of cardboard and just insert it into the frame.
-My piece had the middle cut out, so I just covered the empty middle with card and glued the squares over the whole thing.
-I liked the fact that I could also use part of the frame as well as old paint chip samples, to really make it feel like a cost-effective recycling project.
+Once you have all the squares cut out, prepare your picture base.
+You can use any piece of cardboard or paper for your base.
 To prep the picture base I just measured the entire area of the base, and then worked out how much of the base I wanted the squares to cover for my finished picture.
 I marked off lightly with a ruler and pencil the area that the chips would be pasted into, marking off a box that the chips would fit inside.

-Once the base is ready and your area marked up take the glue and put a light layer of glue on the base.
-I did this in sections, as if you glue the whole thing at once a lot of it will be dry and will need to be re-glued to paste down the later chips.
+Once the base is ready and your area is marked up, take the glue and put a light layer of glue on the base.
+I did this in sections, as if you glue the whole thing at once a lot of it will be dry and will need to be re-glued to paste down the later chips that you place.

 With your finger wiggle the chips slightly as you place them to line them up next to one another.
 I formed my color pattern as I went along.
 I didn’t want two colors that were the exact same next to each other, and I tried to mix up all the different shades of blue.